swedenconnect/technical-framework/00 - Swedish eID Framework - Introduction.md

 > \[1\]: The correct way to describe this would be to ask the user to which eIDAS Proxy Service to send the request to.
 This is dependent on the nationality of the user's eID issuer.

-> \[2\]: At the time of writing there is no attribute authority available providing Swedish personal identity numbers based on eIDAS attributes.

 <a name="signing-using-a-foreign-eid"></a>